-1. The following court schedules are established to reduce occupancy in the court building:

-No more than thirteen (13) court users (defendants, witnesses, member of the public) will be allowed in the gallery of the courtroom at one time; 15 in the jury waiting room; 6 in the lobby.
-Court users will be provided a phone number (972-557-6072) to call the court when they arrive in the parking lot.
-Court staff will inquire how many persons will be entering the courtroom.
+1. The following court schedules are established to reduce occupancy in the court building: No more than fifteen (15) court users (defendants, witnesses, member of the public) will be allowed in the gallery of the courtroom at one time.
+Court users will be stopped at the door by the bailiff, if the maximum users is already reached then they will take the defendants phone number.
 Once space is available, court staff will contact the court user via phone and direct them to enter the building.
-If a court user does not have a phone, that person should check-in with the Marshall, and that person will either be provided a place to wait to be called into the courtroom that is a distance of at least six feet from all other persons or asked to remain in their vehicle and a Marshall will contact them when occupancy is open.
+If a court user does not have a phone, that person should check-in at the court window, and that person will be provided a place to wait to be called into the courtroom that is a distance of at least six feet from all other persons.
+If more than 10 employees and/or contractors are present at one time, consider having an individual wholly or partially dedicated to ensuring the health protocols adopted by the employer are being successfully implemented and followed.
+(See DSHS protocol for all Employers)